European heavyweights enjoy winning starts in Nations League - RFI

 Paris (AFP)

-European heavyweights England, France, holders Portugal and Belgium all enjoyed winning starts to their UEFA Nations League campaigns on Saturday even if there were signs of international rust after the coronavirus shutdown.
+European heavyweights England, world champions France, holders Portugal and Belgium all enjoyed winning starts to their UEFA Nations League campaigns on Saturday even if there were signs of international rust following the coronavirus shutdown.

-England needed a stoppage-time penalty to beat Iceland 1-0 while world champions France saw off Sweden by the same scoreline.
+England needed a stoppage-time penalty to beat Iceland 1-0 while France saw off Sweden by the same scoreline.

 Portugal shrugged off the absence of Cristiano Ronaldo to thrash Croatia 4-1 with top-ranked Belgium coming away from Denmark with a 2-0 win.